Raquel Nobile

 Raquel Nobile is a New York City-based theater and film actor.

-While still a student at the Manhattan School of Music, Nobile was featured in two film operas (Connection Lost: The Tinder Opera, and Something Blue: The Bachelor Opera) directed by Adam Taylor with scores by Scott Joiner. later appearing in a third musical film (Someone Like Me: The Facebook Opera) by the same director.
-Raquel performed in the National Yiddish Theater – Folksbiene's Off-Broadway run of Amerike the Golden Land which opened July 4, 2017 and performed for 6 weeks including a 2 weeks extension, closing August 20, 2017.
+While still a student at the Manhattan School of Music, Nobile was featured in two film operas (Connection Lost: The Tinder Opera, and Something Blue: The Bachelor Opera) directed by Adam Taylor with scores by Scott Joiner.
+She later appearing in a third musical film (Someone Like Me: The Facebook Opera) by the same director.
+Raquel performed in the National Yiddish Theater Folksbiene's Off-Broadway run of Amerike the Golden Land, which opened July 4, 2017 and performed for 6 weeks including a 2 weeks extension before it closed on August 20, 2017.
 Raquel also performed in the Folksbiene's sold out run of The Sorceress in December 2017, a performance as part of the Folksbiene's restoration process.
 She was awarded the National Theater Conference's Emerging Professional of 2018 for her work with the Folksbiene.

 Also in 2018, Raquel joined the cast of Fidler Afn Dakh, a Yiddish-language adaptation of the musical Fiddler on the Roof, in the role of Shprintze (Tevye's fourth eldest daughter), at the Folksbiene – continuing with the show as it transferred to Stage 42 and won the Drama Desk Award for Best Revival of a Musical in June, 2019.